Do you love trying new things and are looking for the best Hawaiian fruits to try? We’ve got you covered!

 To eat a persimmon, you can eat it like an apple or dice it up into bite-sized pieces.

 The persimmon fields are beautiful in March and April when they are in blossom, and they are ready to pick between October and early December.

 If you have time, Hashimoto Persimmon Products in Kula offers tours of their farm and has a variety of persimmon products for purchase.

 Since the early 1800s, when Brazilians brought strawberry guava to Hawaii as an ornamental tree, Hawaiians have enjoyed the sweet but tangy waiawi.

 The small, red-skinned berry can be eaten like blueberries or blended into a strawberry guava smoothie or Passion-Orange-Guava juice, added to salads or made into sauces for chicken, jams, and jellies.

 The guava’s flavor is a cross between a pear and a strawberry.
 You can eat the strawberry guava when they are ripe and dark red but also when they are still a bit green, and the berries that are a little green will be more tart.

 As you hike throughout Hawaii, you will likely pass strawberry guava trees.

-If you happen to hike the Wiliwilinu Ridge Trail on Oahu, you won’t just have stunning views but will walk through a large strawberry guava forest near the bottom of the trail.
+If you hike the Wiliwilinu Ridge Trail on Oahu, you will have stunning views and walk through a large strawberry guava forest near the bottom of the trail.